chakravartiraj/deep_link_demo/docs/PROMPTS.md

 keep the scope of the load speed & time optimization limited to web/ directory

 host the apple-app-site-association and assetlinks.json files with the Landing Page on GitHub Pages for deep linking verification.

+help me generate a release keystore jks inside keystores/ directory with following pre-filled information:
+1. CN=John Doe
+2. OU=Development
+3. O=Shell Company
+4. L=Bengaluru
+5. ST=Karnataka
+6. C=India
+7. Store Password=321123 //6-character key password to meet Java's minimum requirement & must be same as Key Password
+8. Key Password=321123 //6-character key password to meet Java's minimum requirement & must be same as Store Password

+create the barrel export files for the core directories inside lib/ directory

+reorganize the docs/ directory

+reorganize the lib/ directory

+Generate app_constants.dart with the App-wide constants and configuration values used in lib/ directory

+Use the App-wide constants and configuration values from lib/core/constants/app_constants.dart in every applicable files in the lib/ directory